borntofrappe/game-development/03 Match Three/Prep/Swap 0/README.md

 )
 ```

-With a nested for loop, it's possible to rapidly target one cell.
+With the nested for loop, it's possible to rapidly target one cell.
 For instance, to target the first row, fourth column, you' consider the cell `board[1][4]`.

 ## drawBoard

 The function receives as argument the board to-be-rendered, and then loops through the table(s) to draw the specific tile.

 Once created, the grid is finally drawn in `love.draw`, once again using nested loops.
-Once again, the video uses hard-coded values for the rows and columns, but using `ipairs` you loop through the table in order, and taking stock of the structure of the input board.
+Once again, the video uses hard-coded values for the rows and columns, but with the `ipairs` iterator it is possible to loop through the table in order.

 ```lua
 function drawBoard(board)